shuang4intel/intelprot/README.rst

 It includes scripts for Intel PFR compliant firmare, capsule generation, singing, and PFR image analysis, validation, etc.

 Intel® Platform Firmware Resilience (Intel® PFR) is a hardware-based cybersecurity solution for platform firmware resilience.
-This Python package is released to assist Intel PFR project in Whitley, Idaville and Eaglestream plaforms.
+This Python package is released to assist Intel PFR project in Whitley, Idaville and Eagle stream plaforms.

-This tool package also includes tool scripts that are needed for SPDM based device attestation using open source OPENSPDM.
+This tool package also includes tool scripts that are needed for SPDM based device attestation using open source OPENSPDM and SMBus tool on Intel® Eaglestream platform.

 Intel PFR Max10 FPGA source code is `released in GitHub`_.